Eppo-exp/eppo-docs/docs/feature-flagging/audit-log.md

 ## Restore old versions

 :::note
-Restore functionalty is currently in closed Beta
+Restore functionality is currently in closed Beta
 :::

 The audit log also provides restore version functionality.
 When inspecting a previous version, you can easily see what changes will be made by restoring this version.
 Click on the `Restore` button to make the change.